• Facebook

 Blog

-If you have any questions about your family law issues, please contact our California Certified Family Law Specialists (as certified by the State Bar of California Board of Legal Specialization).
-Having a knowledgeable, experienced family law attorney by your side can prove to be invaluable for your situation.
-Lonich Patton Erlich Policastri’s attorneys have decades of experience handling complex family law proceedings and offer a free half-hour consultation.
+Although the Feudners’ restraining order against a school-aged child is unique, temporary restraining orders are very common, particularly in domestic violence situations.
+If you have any questions about restraining orders or are contemplating filing one, please contact our California Certified Family Law Specialists (as certified by the State Bar of California Board of Legal Specialization) at Lonich Patton Erlich Policastri.
+Our attorneys have decades of experience handling complex family law proceedings and offer a free half-hour consultation.

 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.